jurdabos/vlc/docs/README.md

-IMAGINATIVE TASK CONTEXT
+TASK CONTEXT

-We work for the municipality of VLC that has installed sensors to measure environmental metrics and weather data.
-The project's overall goal is to provide relevant stakeholders with better information to improve the city's environmental conditions in the long term.
-The project started a couple of decades ago, and so far, some of the sensors have been installed.
-A chunk of data has already been collected.
-For us, the goal is to design and implement a data processing system that reliably stores relevant info putting more emphasis on front-end applications planned to be developed.
+The municipality of VLC has installed sensors to measure environmental metrics and weather data.
+The project's overall goal is to provide stakeholders with better information to improve the city's environmental conditions in the long term.
+A substantial chunk of data has already been collected.
+For us, the goal is to design and implement a data processing system that reliably stores relevant info putting emphasis on sturdy up the backbones before front-end applications are developed.
 We have designed a data system capable of storing and processing a continuous sensor data stream, using Kafka to stream the data to TimescaleDB.

-CONCEPTION
+CONCEPTION and DEVELOPMENT

 We have created a written concept at "\\docs\\concept\_note.pdf" to describe everything that belongs to the data system.

+Also, in "\\docs\\dev\_notes.pdf", you can check information on the development process.

 OVERALL DATA PICTURE

-VLC in the 2020s is collecting a rich set of environmental metrics citywide, which cover air pollution, weather conditions, and noise levels, among others.
+VLC in the 2020s is collecting a rich set of environmental metrics, which cover air pollution, weather conditions, and noise levels, among others.
 Per the website of the municipality, the sensors are set up to provide actionable insights: city planners should be able to identify pollution hotspots or noisy streets and craft targeted interventions.